 Obviously if you’re gardening organically, it’s important only to use grass that hasn’t been treated with chemicals such as weed-killers.

 We use Vitax Organic Liquid Seaweed as a feed every fortnight when the kale is at its most prolific.
 It’s rich in potassium, magnesium and trace elements.
+We’re also experimenting with Emiko EM-1 – a kind of probiotic for the soil.
+More about that at a later date.

 Start harvesting leaves when they’re about the size of your hand.
 Just cut the whole leaf off with a pair of sharp scissors or secateurs, close to the main stalk but not so close as to cause damage.
 Always harvest from the bottom – don’t cut out the top leaves or the plant will stop growing.